 - Be organized.
 Start solving new homework problems a day or two before your recitation.
 This way you can ask questions about it at the next recitation.
 Try to submit the homework right after the recitation, where the homework has been discussed.
 If you still have questions, go to the office hours of any of the instructors of the course.
-If you want to do it by Zoom, send an email message first. - Be there.
-Do not skip lectures or recitations for watching them online or looking at the video.
-Come to the lecture room.
-The more you are absent, the more likely you will have difficulties with the course. - Be social.
+If you want to do it by Zoom, send an email message first. - Be social.
 Organize or join a study group and discuss the homeworks with your friends.
 If you are one of the better students, you will learn a lot by explaining.
 If you are a bit behind, sometimes your peers can explain the stuff better than the instructor.

 - Be active.
 Ask questions during the recitation.
 Do not be afraid of asking questions during the lectures.
 I really need your questions in order to stay at the proper level in the lecture.
 Also, if you think I made a mistake, do not hesitate to correct me. - Be engaged.
-Respond to the multiple-choice questions during lectures. - Print out the lecture notes before each lecture and use the printout for note-taking.
+Respond to the multiple-choice questions. - Print out the lecture notes before each lecture and use the printout for note-taking.
 When you prepare for the exam, print out the annotated lecture notes as well, and use them with your own notes. - Before each exam, practice problems will be published on the course WEB page.
 Try to solve these problems before the lecture/recitation where the instructor solves them.
 Ask questions if you do not understand something. - When solving homework or practice problems and quizzes use the formula sheet provided on the course WEB page.
 This way you will be familiar with it when the exam comes. - If your first midterm happens to fall below 30% of the maximum score, immediately contact the instructor and discuss how can you improve. - Be on time.
 Never submit lab reports late.